 Welcome to Minding the Workplace, the blog of the New Workplace Institute.
-This blog is dedicated to news and commentary about work and employment relations.
+This blog, hosted and written by David Yamada, is dedicated to news and commentary about work and employment relations.
 Dignity at work, workplace bullying, employment & labor law, and psychologically healthy work environments are recurring themes.

-The host of the blog is David Yamada, a tenured Professor of Law and Director of the New Workplace Institute at Suffolk University Law School in Boston.
-David is an internationally recognized authority on the legal aspects of workplace bullying, and he is author of model anti-bullying legislation — dubbed the Healthy Workplace Bill — that has become the template for law reform efforts across the country.
+David Yamada is a tenured Professor of Law and Director of the New Workplace Institute at Suffolk University Law School in Boston.
+David is an internationally recognized authority on workplace bullying, and he is author of model anti-bullying legislation — dubbed the Healthy Workplace Bill — that has become the template for law reform efforts across the country.
+He also is a leading subject matter expert on the legal implications of unpaid internships.
 In addition to teaching at Suffolk, he holds numerous leadership positions in non-profit and policy advocacy organizations.

-David’s full bio on the Suffolk website can be accessed here.
+David’s full bio on the Suffolk website may be accessed here.

-David’s scholarly articles can be accessed, free of charge, here.
+David’s scholarly articles may be accessed, free of charge, here.

 DISCLAIMER: LEGAL ADVICE